singularityware/singularityware.github.io/pages/docs/user-docs/user-guide.md

 - Changes are implemented in real time (image grows and shrinks as needed)
 - Images can serve as stand-alone programs, and can be executed like any other program on the host

+**Copying, sharing, branching, and distributing your image** A primary goal of Singularity is mobility.
+The single file image format makes mobility easy.
+Because Singularity images are single files, they are easily copied and managed.
+You can copy the image to create a branch, share the image and distribute the image as easily as copying any other file you control!

+If you want an automated solution for building and hosting your image, you can use our container registry <a href="https://singularity-hub.org" target="_blank">Singularity Hub</a>.
+Singulairty Hub can automatically build [Singularity recipe files](/docs-recipes) from a Github repository each time that you push.
+It provides a simple cloud solution for storing and sharing your image.
+If you want to host your own Registry, then you should check out <a href="https://www.github.com/singularityhub/sregistry" target="_blank">Singularity Registry</a>.
+If you have ideas or suggestions for how Singularity can better support reproducible science, please <a href="/support">reach out!</a>.

 #### Other container formats supported
 In addition to the default Singularity container image, the following other formats are supported: